memgraph/gqlalchemy/docs/how-to-guides/triggers/triggers.md

----
-id: triggers
-title: How to manage database triggers
+# How to manage database triggers
-sidebar_label: Manage database triggers
-slug: /how-to-guides/triggers
----

 import Neo4jWarning from '../../templates/_neo4j_warning.mdx';